B4SEE/JavaGameEngine/README.md

 ---

-## Status: In Development :construction:
+## Status: **Finished, with ongoing development** :heavy_check_mark: :construction:
+### Last update: 07/05/2024
+> Note: While the main project is finished, some features are still under development and will be added in future updates.

 &nbsp;